Cell division: mitosis and meiosis

 Chromosomes

 Chromosomes were first named by cytologists viewing dividing cells through a microscope.
 The modern definition of a chromosome now includes the function of heredity and the chemical composition.
 A chromosome is a DNA molecule that carries all or part of the hereditary information of an organism.
-In eukaryotic cells, the DNA is packaged with proteins in the nucleus, and varies in structure and appearance at different parts of the cell cycle.
+In eukaryotic cells, the DNA is packaged with proteins in the nucleus and varies in structure and appearance at different parts of the cell cycle.

 Chromosomes condense and become visible by light microscopy as eukaryotic cells enter mitosis or meiosis.
 During interphase (G1 + S + G2), chromosomes are fully or partially decondensed, in the form of chromatin, which consists of DNA wound around histone proteins (nucleosomes).

 In G1, each chromosome is a single chromatid.
-In G2, after DNA replication in S phase, as cell enter mitotic prophase, each chromosome consists of a pair of identical sister chromatids, where each chromatid contains a linear DNA molecule that is identical to the joined sister.
+In G2, after DNA replication in S phase, as cells enter mitotic prophase, each chromosome consists of a pair of identical sister chromatids, where each chromatid contains a linear DNA molecule that is identical to the joined sister.
 The sister chromatids are joined at their centromeres, as shown in the image below.
 A pair of sister chromatids is a single replicated chromosome, a single package of hereditary information.

 Human karyotype “painted” using fluorescent DNA probes.
 These mitotic chromosomes each consist of a pair of sister chromatids joined at their centromeres.
 The images of the homologous chromosome pairs (e.g., 2 copies of chromosome 1) have been lined up next to each other.
 Image from Bolzer et al., (2005) Three-Dimensional Maps of All Chromosomes in Human Male Fibroblast Nuclei and Prometaphase Rosettes.
 PLoS Biol 3(5): e157 DOI: 10.1371/journal.pbio.0030157